Details

 FAQ for information on obtaining a passport.
 As with all of our trips, we try to provide the most accurate information we can, but governments sometimes change visa rules.
 It is your responsibility to double check the information we provide below by searching

-U.S. citizens do not need a visa to travel to Scotland (the UK).
-Non-American participants should check with their government and local British Embassy to find out if they need a visa.
+Non-American participants should check with their government and local embassy to find out if they need a visa.

 Money Exchange